 - If you work in any of the numerous statutory boards (“stat boards”) of the Singapore government you are not a civil servant.
 You are a public servant as all stat boards are mandated separately and are funded through the budgets from their parent Ministry.

 - If you work in a public hospital you are not a civil servant.
 The public hospitals are privately incorporated and in turn owned by MOHH (Ministry of Health Holdings) which is in turned owned by MOH (Ministry of Heatlh).
 As such the employees at hospitals are treated the same as Statutory board employees and are technically not considered to be public or civil servants, and are a separate category altogether as a healthcare services employees.

-This are some of the reasons why the public service employees about 139,000 people while the civil service encompasses about 80,000 people.
-Here is a simple breakdown as to where you’re civil service staff are spread out.
+These are some of the reasons why the public service employs about 139,000 people while the civil service encompasses about 80,000 people.
+Here is a simple breakdown as to where you’re civil service staff is spread out.